Menu

 It’s reported that around 90% of people with hypothyroidism have the autoimmune disease Hashimoto’s Thyroiditis which is their cause.
 [1]

 Hashimoto’s attacks the thyroid gland, causing hypothyroidism.
-A common symptom of Hashimoto’s is gluten sensitivity.
+A common symptom of Hashimoto’s can be gluten sensitivity.

-Gluten sensitivity is different to Coeliac disease, as if you have Coeliac disease, you tend to have symptoms such as diarrhoea, bloating, bad wind, weight loss etc. with the consumption of gluten, but a gluten sensitivity can mean an increase in hypothyroid symptoms such as increased fatigue, swinging lab results (also swinging symptoms in feeling hypo one day and hyper the other), goitres/swelling in the throat, brain fog, poor mental health, acid reflux, aches and pains and poor gut health meaning low absorption rate of minerals and vitamins.
+Gluten sensitivity is different to Coeliac disease, as if you have Coeliac disease, you tend to have symptoms such as diarrhoea, bloating, bad wind, weight loss etc. with the consumption of gluten, but a gluten sensitivity can mean an increase in hypothyroid symptoms such as increased fatigue, swinging lab results (also swinging symptoms in feeling hypo one day and hyper the other), brain fog, acid reflux, aches and pains and poor gut health meaning low absorption rate of minerals and vitamins.

-Thyroid Pharmacist Izabella Wentz conducted a survey amongst thyroid patients in May 2015, which showed that 86% of people who went gluten-free reported an improvement in digestive symptoms.
-Notably, only 3.5% of the respondents were actually diagnosed with coeliac disease, thus it confirms what a lot of thyroid advocates and specialist doctors have been saying all along: That you do not have to have coeliac disease to benefit from a gluten-free diet.
+Thyroid Pharmacist Izabella Wentz conducted a survey amongst thyroid patients, which showed that 86% who went gluten-free reported an improvement in digestive symptoms.
+Notably, only 3.5% of the respondents were actually diagnosed with coeliac disease.
+It could be that some of these respondents were undiagnosed Coeliac, have gluten sensitivity or, as touched on above, were just consuming a much less processed diet.
 [2]

-When Italian researchers also put subclinical or ‘borderline’ hypothyroid people with coeliac disease on a gluten-free diet for one year, thyroid function normalised in 71% of them, with another 19% normalising their thyroid antibodies.
+When Italian researchers also put subclinically hypothyroid people with coeliac disease on a gluten-free diet for one year, thyroid function normalised in 71% of them, with another 19% normalising their thyroid antibodies.
 The researchers concluded that in some cases, a gluten-free diet may single-handedly reverse the abnormality.
 [3]

 The Effect of Gluten-Free Diet on Thyroid Autoimmunity in Drug-Naive Women With Hashimoto’s Thyroiditis: A Pilot Study also concluded that their results suggested a gluten-free diet may bring clinical benefits to women with Hashimoto’s.
 [4]